woydziak/IGEL-Docs/Docs/HOWTO-Imprivata-Notes.md

 Edit Imprivata.conf file to reduce the Failovertime from 8 minutes to one minute.

-Create a profile to add the following command to custom commands - Desktop - Before desktop starts:
+Create a profile and add the following command to custom commands - Desktop - Before desktop starts:

 ```bash
 sed '/\[agent\]/i [mainloader.SSL]\nReadTimeout=15\nWriteTimeout=15\n ' /usr/lib/imprivata/runtime/etc/Imprivata.conf